Article Badge Image

 • Online tools and features

-For example, you might want to open a savings account or CD account in the same place you keep your checking account.
+For example, you might want to open a savings account or CD account where you keep your checking account.
 In that case, you'd want to know upfront what kind of accounts the bank offers.

 Final Verdict: Should You Open an American Express Rewards Checking Account?

-You might consider opening an American Express Rewards Checking account if you have an American Express credit card or you're thinking of getting one.
+You might consider opening an American Express Rewards Checking account if you have an American Express credit card or are considering getting one.

 This account could be a good fit for people who: